Liquid369/dogecash-1/doc/gitian-building.md

 *Setup instructions for a gitian build of DogeCash Core using a VM or physical system.*

-Gitian is the deterministic build process that is used to build the DogeCash Core executables.
+Gitian is the deterministic build process that is used to build the DOGEC Core executables.
 It provides a way to be reasonably sure that the executables are really built from source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.